Contents

 PTZ Camera

-They are ideal to be used in situations where a security personnel mans the CCTV surveillance system.
+They are ideal to be used in situations where security personnel man the CCTV surveillance system.

 Now that we’ve looked at the different types of CCTV, let’s take a look at the different video formats they support.